AlanFreed/FijLung.jl/README.md

 # Version History

+## Version 1.0.3

+The overloaded operator * used for differentiating splines (according to BSplineKit) was replaced with the base function it calls, viz., diff, as the overloaded operator * gets confused in some cases.
+This did not affect the interface.

+A substantial performance improvement was implemented.

 ## Version 1.0.2

 Directly imported the needed funtions supplied by BSplineKit instead of just a general include via using.